stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 form no man might see.

-  For hours he climbed with aching arms and blistered hands, seeing again the grey death-fire and Thok&rsquo;s uncomfortable pinnacles.
+  For hours he climbed with aching arms and blistered hands, seeing again the grey death-fire and Thok's uncomfortable pinnacles.
 At last he discerned above him the projecting edge of the great crag of the ghouls, whose vertical side he could not glimpse; and hours later he saw a curious face peering over it as a gargoyle peers over a parapet of Notre Dame.
 This almost made him lose his hold through faintness, but a moment later he was himself